 Nipple-sparing mastectomy is even available for patients whose breast cancer has spread to nearby lymph nodes or those who have risk factors for surgical complications, according to the new study from the Mayo Clinic.
 In fact, 97% of the cases studied were considered a success one year after surgery.

 In the study, researchers reviewed the outcomes for 769 women who underwent nipple-sparing mastectomy between 2009 and 2017 (specifically, the surgery was performed on a total of 1,301 breasts).
 And the results offered great news: The surgery became much safer over time.
-Complications within 30 days of surgery dropped by more than half 6.3% in 2017, despite the fact that some patients had surgical-complication risk factors (like obesity or prior surgery) or had cancer that had spread to nearby lymph nodes.
+Complications within 30 days of surgery dropped by more than half 6.3 percent in 2017, despite the fact that some patients had surgical-complication risk factors (like obesity or prior surgery) or had cancer that had spread to nearby lymph nodes.

 “Offering enhanced aesthetics as a result of these surgeries to women who have had a devastating diagnosis is extremely rewarding,” said senior study author Tina Hieken, M.D., a breast surgeon at Mayo Clinic, in a press release.
 “Today, breast cancer patients who are not offered nipple-sparing procedures should ask their surgeons why.
 As this study shows, these surgeries are proving safe for a broad patient base.”